keu/docs/learn/airflow-sagemaker.md

 To complete this tutorial, you need:

 - An AWS account with:
-    - An S3 [storage bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/GetStartedWithS3.html).
+    - Access to an S3 [storage bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/GetStartedWithS3.html).
 If you don't already have an account, Amazon offers 5GB of free storage in S3 for 12 months.
 This should be more than enough for this tutorial.
     - Access to [AWS SageMaker](https://aws.amazon.com/sagemaker/).
 If you don't already use SageMaker, Amazon offers a free tier for the first month.
 - The [Astro CLI](https://docs.astronomer.io/astro/cli/get-started).